Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Examples of exotic degeneration

 Pick a round disk $D$ on $P_\infi$ containing $p$ such that $\bdr D$ on $\CP^1$ bounds a hyperbolic plane in $\H^3$ orthogonal to $r$.
 Then, apply Lemma \ref{EllipticCylinder} to $D$, let $D_t$ be a path of $\CP^1$-structures on an annulus converging to $D \minus \{p\}$, so that it gives the desired path only near the punctured of $P_\infi$.

-Pick a smaller closed regular neighborhood of the puncture $p$ of $P_\infi$, so that its complement $K$ in $P_\infi$ and the interior of $D \minus \{p\}$ form an open cover of $P_\infi$.
+Pick a smaller closed regular neighborhood $D'$ of the puncture $p$ of $P_\infi$ such that $\bdr D'$ bounds a hyperbolic plane orthogonal to $r$ and that $D'$ is contained in the interior of $D$.
+Clearly its complement $K$ in $P_\infi$ and the interior of $D \minus \{p\}$ form an open cover of $P_\infi$.
 Then $K$ is topologically a pair of pants.
-There is a path of $\CP^1$-structures on a pair of pants $K_t$ for sufficiently large $t > 0$ such that $K_t$ converges to $K$ and $e_t$ is the holonomy of $K_t$ around the boundary component corresponding to $\ell$.
+Similarly to the proof of \Cref{HolImmersion} using the stability of transversal sections for the Thurston-Ehresmann principle (\cite{Goldman22GeometricStructuresOnManifolds}), we can prove that there is a path of $\CP^1$-structures on a pair of pants $K_t$ for sufficiently large $t > 0$ such that $K_t$ converges to $K$ and $e_t$ is the holonomy of $K_t$ around the boundary component corresponding to $\bdr D'$.
+Moreover, by deformation nearly the boundary, we can in addition assume that the boundary of $K_t$ is equivalent to $b_{\ell_t}$.